Course

 The process of transduction begins with the afferent pathway, which is responsible for the actual detection of pain.
 Nociceptors are pain receptors found at the end of small afferent neurons that detect noxious stimuli, which include changes in temperature, pressure, and other mechanical or chemical stimuli.
 These nociceptors are found deep in the skin, muscles, tendons, and subcutaneous tissue and produce a large variety of different – and not all unpleasant – sensations.
 These can range from a cool breeze to a pleasant massage to cutting, crushing, and burning sensations.

-When these receptors are activated, they cause the release of chemical mediators, such as prostaglandins, substance P, serotonin, histamine, bradykinin, and potassium.
+When these receptors are activated, they release chemical mediators, such as prostaglandins, substance P, serotonin, histamine, bradykinin, and potassium.
 Among other functions, these mediators generate an action potential by exchanging sodium and potassium at the cell membrane and activating and sensitizing the nociceptors to further stimulation by the stimuli.

 Step 2: Transmission

 The sensation travels along A- and C-nerve fibers to the dorsal horn of the spinal cord.
 A-nerve fibers are lightly myelinated (insulated in a protein and fatty acid substance known as myelin, which allows nerve impulses to travel faster), while C-nerve fibers are unmyelinated.
 The thicker the nerve fiber (and myelin coating), the quicker that nerve impulses will travel.
 The table below shows the different types of these fibers and the sensations they detect.
-Nerve impulses travel the fastest along the A-alpha and A-beta fibers and slowest along the A-delta and C-nerve fibers.
+Nerve impulses travel the fastest among the A-alpha and A-beta fibers and slowest along the A-delta and C-nerve fibers [32].

 Characteristics of Afferent Nerve Pathways

-Afferent Nerve Fibers Sensation Diameter (7)
+Afferent Nerve Fibers

-A-delta Pain and temperature (cold) 1-5 micrometers
+Pickling pain and temperature (cold)

-Pain, temperature (warmth), itch 0.2-1.5 micrometers
+Pain, temperature (warmth), itch, autonomic function

 Once these nerve signals reach the spinal cord, excitatory neurotransmitters cross the synaptic cleft with the nociceptive dorsal horn neurons (NDHN).
-The neurotransmitters involved in this process include:
+The neurotransmitters involved in this process include [33]:

 • Substance P